Maggie Cheung Ho-yee: Career

 She has co-starred with numerous male actors, such as Gallen Lo, Louis Koo, Wong He, Roger Kwok, Steven Ma, Joe Ma, Moses Chan, Gordon Lam, and numerous others.
 Her chemistry with Gallen Lo lead to several other pairings in other series.
 Gordon Lam worked with Maggie Cheung in Plain Love II, which built a strong friendship amongst the two.

 In 2003, she won the most coveted award a TVB actress can receive, Favorite Lead Actress, beating other "fa dan", a Cantonese term borrowed from Cantonese operas and roughly corresponding to modern notions of main actresses, such as Jessica Hsuan, Flora Chan, and Kenix Kwok.
 In 2004, she was in the race for the award again with new series that included "The Conqueror's Story" and "War and Beauty".
 However, the filming for the Jackie Chan/Stanley Kwan's project "To Live to Love" (Chang Hen Ge), interfered with the award ceremony, and Gigi Lai won the award.

 In 2005, she was diagnosed with the rare Graves' Disease, preventing her from filming "Au Revoir Shanghai" and she was replaced by Anne Heung.
 After a break from showbiz for 2 years, she has just recovered and Maggie has said in an interview that she would be filming a new drama series in August 2007.
-Her numerous fans worldwide are avidly awaiting the release of a new drama from Cheung Ho Yee.
-Maggie also hosted the Mr Hong Kong 2007 contest with Dodo Cheng.
+Her numerous fans worldwide are avidly awaiting the release of a new drama from Cheung.
+She also hosted the Mr Hong Kong 2007 contest with Dodo Cheng.

-In 2010, Maggie became a spokesperson for the French's anti-aging skincare brand, RoC.
+In 2010, Cheung became a spokesperson for the French's anti-aging skincare brand, RoC.